-Aarhus Vand has focused on optimising water distribution and today the key performance indicators on efficiency are very impressive.
-Over the last 10 years we have managed to reduce our NRW to 6 percent and the real pipe loss is only 1.4 cubic metres/km/day.
+In Aarhus Vand we have focused on optimising water distribution for many years, and today the key performance indicators on efficiency are very impressive.
+Over the last 10 years we have managed to reduce our NRW to five percent and the real pipe loss is only 1.4 cubic metres/km/day.
 The Infrastructure Leakage Index (ILI) is down to 0.83.

 Through a determined effort since the mid-seventies, we have managed to reduce the number of bursts and thereby the water loss.
 The water loss is reduced, due to improved pressure control in the distribution system; dividing the distribution network into districts (separately metered zones); monitoring and operating the network via SCADA systems; a systematic use of leakage detection programs and internal policies for prompt intervention and response to bursts.
 Furthermore, the distribution network is continuously renewed based on long-term renovation strategies.